percona/psmysql-docs/docs/security/encrypting-binlogs.md

 After you have enabled the `binlog_encryption` variable and the keyring is available, you can encrypt the data content for new binary log files and relay log files.
 Only the data content is encrypted.
-Attempting a binary log file or relay log file encryption without the keyring generates a MySQL error.
+The server generates a MySQL error if you attempt to encrypt a binary log file or relay log file without a keyring.

 In replication, the source maintains the binary log and the replica maintains a binary log copy called the relay log.
-The source copies a stream of decrypted binary log events to a replica using SSL connections to encrypt the stream.
-The events are re-executed on the replica.
-The source and replicas can use separate keyring storage and different keyring plugins.
+The source uses SSL connections to encrypt the stream, and the events are re-executed on the replica.
+The source and replicas can have separate keyring storage and different keyring plugins.

-When the binlog_encryption is set to `OFF`, the server rotates the binary log files and the relay log files and all new log files are unencrypted.
-The encrypted files are not unencrypted, but the server can read the files.
+The server rotates the binary log and relay log files if `binlog_encryption` = `OFF`.
+All new log files are unencrypted.
+Any encrypted files are not unencrypted.

 When an encrypted binary log is dumped, and this operation involves decryption, use `mysqlbinlog` with the `--read-from-remote-server` option.